ronenpresser/BIUAdvancedProg1/README.md

 The file is going to determine which values the simulator is going to send us when we connect to it as a client ,as we will soon see.
 The xml file has 36 pathes that are used as directories in the telnet interface of the simulator, and each of the path is a value of a variable in the simulator.

-4.Open the simulator and go to settings -> additional settings.
+4.Open the Flightgear simulator and go to settings -> additional settings.
 You'll need to write (char by char) the following lines there:
 ```
 --telnet=socket,in,10,127.0.0.1,5402,tcp
 --generic=socket,out,10,127.0.0.1,5400,tcp,generic_small